Good questions to ask in an interview

 Write down your own questions

 If you’re struggling to come up with things you could ask in your interview, strategic-type questions always come across well.
-For example, if you’re going for a fashion designer job for a knitwear department you could ask:
+For example, if you’re going for a fashion designer job in a knitwear department, you could ask:

-• Do you have an In-house pattern making department?
+5. Do you have an in-house pattern-making department?

-What should you wear to a fashion job interview?
+What to wear to a fashion job interview

 What time should I arrive for the interview?